 OCR Technology became popular in the early 1990s while attempting to digitize historic newspapers.
 Since then the technology has undergone several improvements.
 Nowadays solutions deliver near to perfect OCR accuracy.
 Advanced methods like Zonal OCR are used to automate complex document-based workflows.

 Probably the most well-known use case for OCR is converting printed paper documents into machine-readable text documents.
-Once a scanned paper document went through OCR processing, the text of the document can be edited with word processors like:
+Once a scanned paper document goes through OCR processing, the text of the document can be edited with word processors like:

 - Microsoft Word